-These relevent sections are attached as appendix E. These methods are also consistent with other provisions of the Auckland Regional Plan: Coastal.
+These relevant sections are attached as appendix E. These methods are also not inconsistent with any other provisions of the Auckland Regional Plan: Coastal.

 7.0 Other documents

 7.1 Essentially Waiheke

 Essentially Waiheke - A Village and Rural Communities Strategy is a non statutory strategic document which sets out a community approved framework for Waiheke's development.
 It was adopted by council in 2000 after extensive consultation with the Waiheke community.